Ramification in Division Fields and Sporadic Points on Modular Curves

-In this section we elaborate on Lemma 4.7 of \cite{BoxallGrant} and Lemma 5.3 of \cite{ramsup} to suit our application.
+In this section we will fully describe the valuations of the $p^n$-torsion points of an elliptic curve that is supersingular at a prime above $p$.
 All the facts used here regarding formal groups can be found in \cite[Chapter IV]{AEC}.
-For the case when the ramification index above $p$ is 1, see Serre's landmark paper \cite{Serre}; the endnote in Section 1.11 alludes to the direction we take here.
+For the case when the ramification index above $p$ is 1, see Serre's landmark paper \cite{Serre}.